MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

 # Real-Time Intelligence tutorial part 2: Get data in the Real-Time hub

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see:  [Tutorial part 1: Create resources](tutorial-1-resources.md).
+For the previous section, see:  [Tutorial part 1: Set up Eventhouse](tutorial-1-resources.md).

 In this part of the tutorial, you browse the Real-Time hub, create an eventstream, transform events in two different ways, and create destinations to send the transformed events to a KQL database.